Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 In contrast, the density of Air is 1.225 kg/m3 (at 15°C and sea level).

-So, liquified petroleum gas – LP gas density is heavier than air.
+So, liquefied petroleum gas – LPG gas density is heavier than air.

-Note that liquified petroleum gas – LP gas (liquid petroleum gas) is also referred to as LP gas vapour, which is the more technically correct term.
+Note that liquefied petroleum gas – LP gas (liquid petroleum gas) is also referred to as LP gas vapour, which is the more technically correct term.

-10 Important Liquified Petroleum Gas – LP Gas Facts
+10 Important Liquefied Petroleum Gas – LPG Gas Facts

-1. LPG (or LP Gas) is the acronym for liquified petroleum gas – LP gas or Liquid Petroleum Gas.
+1. LPG (LP Gas) is the acronym for liquefied petroleum gas – LP gas or Liquid Petroleum Gas.

-2. Liquified petroleum gas – LP gas is a group of flammable hydrocarbon gases liquefied through pressurisation.
+2. Liquefied petroleum gas – LP gas fuel is a group of flammable hydrocarbon gases liquefied through pressurisation and stored as LPG in gas bottles.

-They are, in most cases, used as fuel.
+They are, in most cases, used as LP gas fuel.

-3. Liquified petroleum gas – LP gas (liquid petroleum gas) comes from natural gas processing and petroleum refining.
+3. Liquefied petroleum gas – LP gas (liquid petroleum gas) comes from natural gas processing, where it is LPG in gas, and petroleum refining.

-4. There are a number of gases that fall under the “LPG” label.
+4. There are a number of gases that fall under the “LPG” (LP Gas) label.

 These include propane, butane and isobutane (i-butane), as well as mixtures of these gases.

-5. LPG gases are compressible into liquid at low pressures.
+5. LPG gases are compressible into liquid at low pressures and stored as LPG in gas bottles.

-6. The common uses for liquified petroleum gas – LP gas (liquid petroleum gas) include use for fuel in heating, cooking, hot water and vehicles.
+6. The common uses for liquified petroleum gas – LP gas (liquid petroleum gas) include use for LPG in gas heating, cooking, hot water and vehicles.

-It is also utilised for refrigerants, aerosol propellants and petrochemical feedstock.
+LP gas is also utilised refrigerants, aerosol propellants and petrochemical feedstock.

-7. Liquefied petroleum gas – LPG is stored, as a liquid, in steel vessels ranging from small BBQ gas bottles to larger gas cylinders and storage tanks.
+7. Liquefied petroleum gas – LPG (LP Gas) is stored, as a liquid, in steel vessels ranging from small BBQ gas bottles to larger gas cylinders and LPG in gas storage tanks.
 (45kg gas bottles shown)

 8. “Wet gas” is a term that is sometimes used to describe liquefied petroleum gas – LPG (liquid petroleum gas), as a result of its liquidity.